pyricau/bisouland/README.md

     git clone git://github.com/pyricau/bisouland.git

-Then follow these 3 small steps to configure it.
+Then follow these 2 small steps to configure it.

-### Project configuration

-Bisouland needs database access and administrator/expeditor emails.
-To provide them, create the configuration file:

-    cp web/config/parameters.php.dist web/config/parameters.php

-Then open the `web/config/parameters.php` file and fill in the blanks (`''`)!

 ### Administration access